Oachristensen/MacroPadProgram/README.md

   ### How to use
-    Once built, you can upload the firmware using the code found in Arduino Files, you will need Arduino IDE From there, you can customize and change macros by selecting each individual key from a dropdown shown "Here"
+    Once built, you can upload the firmware using the code found in Arduino Files, you will need Arduino IDE From there, you can customize and change macros by selecting each individual key from a dropdown.

   ### TODO
     1.0